Complications After Essure?

 FDA Black Box Warning

-The Federal Drug Administration (FDA) recommends that Bayer utilize a black box warning label that is designed to highlight significant health or life-threatening possibilities that could arise with the use of this product.
-Essure was approved for public use by the FDA in 2002.
-Since that time, more than 5,000 Essure patients filed complaints with the FDA criticizing the device and complaining of a myriad of symptoms including unplanned pregnancies, stillbirths, miscarriages and chronic abdominal pain.
-It is important to understand, that even though the warning label is recommended by the FDA, it is not mandatory.
+The United States Food and Drug Administration (FDA) recently announced that Bayer, the drug manufacturer of Essure, is now mandated to place a black box warning on the device’s label.
+The warning will highlight significant health and life-threatening conditions that could arise from the use of this device.
+Essure was approved by the FDA in 2002.
+Since that time, more than 5,000 patients filed complaints reporting a myriad of complications including unplanned pregnancies, stillbirths, miscarriages and chronic abdominal pain.
+Some cases were so severe, that the patients were forced to undergo hysterectomies.

 FDA Mandated Patient Decision Checklist

 The FDA recommends that any woman opting to undergo the implantation of the Essure device for sterilization purposes, should review and sign a checklist along with her physician.
 This FDA checklist example, outlines all the possible dangers and benefits of using the Essure device.
 It gives the woman considering the device all of the information she needs in order to make an informed decision before moving forward with the device implantation.